claubermartins/claubermartins/README.md

 </p>

 **Bio**
-✨ I started as a Trainee in the industrial area, then I worked as an intern in the area of networks, and today I am an aspirant in Data Science and Back-End Developer with publication of scientific article and use of the CRISP-DS method, as I saw in data science as a resource to optimize processes and solve problems.
+✨ I started as a Trainee in the industrial field and today I am an aspiring Data Science and Back-end Developer taking courses in the area, creating projects and publishing scientific articles.
+I embarked on data science because I saw it as a modern resource for optimizing processes and solving problems.